The Proper Order to Build Your Van

 Cut Holes in Your Van

 One of the scariest steps in a van build comes next: cutting into the metal of your van.
 If you plan to install windows or fans, you will want to do this now.
 We opted not to have windows in our van for many reasons, we like the privacy, it makes us slightly more stealth, and there is less chance for heat loss/gain depending on the season.
 You will also want to add your fans at this step.
 If you want to add a roof rack, make sure to plan out how your rack will fit with your fans.
 We recommend two fans so you can have a cross breeze, a second fan isn’t as crucial if you have windows, however.
-Anytime you cut a hole in your van, make sure to clean up any metal shavings, this will cause rust in your van.
-You also want to paint any bare metal edges to prevent rust.
+Anytime you cut a hole in your van, make sure to clean up any metal shavings and paint bare metal to prevent rust.

 This goes a long way for a peaceful night sleep on the road.
 When we first got our van, it sounded like a tin can.
 After adding sound deadener it substantially dampened the sound in and outside of our van.
 When you install sound deadener, you want to make sure it is pressed down really well to get it’s full benefits, there are roller tools you can use for this but we just used a rounded edge of a 1×2.